MADE IN USA or

 100% Made in USA!

-to consider in their company's sourcing strategy and decisions what they are
+companies to consider in their company's sourcing strategy

-Are you risking market share with an unknown
+you risking market share with an unknown supplier?

-Do they share your company’s commitment to ethical business
+they share your company’s commitment to ethical business standards,

-Do they have the financial strength and stability to meet your
+they have the financial strength and stability to meet your current

-Do they have sufficient managerial talent, skilled labor and
+they have sufficient managerial talent, skilled labor and systems to

 company and your customers?